 Oral Sedation or Sleep Dentistry utilizes the oldest of all routes of drug administration, the mouth.
 Safe, economical, and convenient, oral sedation when properly used can deliver a deeper relaxation state than nitrous and provide some amnesic effects.
 If you suffer more from the thought of coming in than actually being here, this may be the choice for you.
 After an initial consultation to determine if you need anxiety relief or just need to complete extensive treatment in one visit, we will take baseline vital signs and write a prescription.
 Halcion (Triazolam) will be taken about an hour before your dental appointment, so you will be relaxed before we start.
 Although awake, you will feel relaxed and drowsy.
 During your treatment, we will monitor your pulse, oxygen saturation rate, and your blood pressure with state of the art patient monitors.
 We never leave your side.
 The same medication we use for sedation dentistry can also be given to you the night before to help you sleep.
 So, don't let anxiety prevent you from having the confident smile or healthy mouth you have always wanted.
 Take the time to come in and meet us so we can decide together what is best for you.
 If you would like a first appointment to simply talk about your anxieties and fears, we will do that and no dental exam would be done.

-Unfortunately, sedation dentistry is often misspelled.
-We have seen sadation dentistry, sedating dentistry, sedation denistry and even sedation dentstry.
+Unfortunately, sedation dentistry or sedating dentistry is often misspelled.
 No matter how it's spelled, you have found the right office for your cosmetic dentistry sedation.